 Operation Encompass will ensure that the Key Adult (Mrs Taylor) or the Deputy Key Adult (Mrs Muncer) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
 This means that the Key adult or the Deputy Key Adult can ensure that the child is supported whilst they are in school.

-Mrs Taylor and the Chair of Governors have undertaken Safer Recruitment training.
+Mrs Taylor and the Chair of the local committee have undertaken Safer Recruitment training.
 We follow the procedures when recruiting any new member of staff including volunteers.

 All members of staff including volunteers have DBS checks before they begin at the school.